Leak Test Condition 5

 Leak condition 5 refers to the pool leaking when the plumbing system is off, and not leaking when the plumbing system is on

-Similar to condition 3 if your pool is leaking when the pump is off but seems to improve or stop leaking altogether when the pump is turned on it is very likely you have a suction line leak somewhere in your system.
+Similar to condition 3 if your pool is leaking when the pump is off but seems to improve or stop leaking altogether when the

 Symptoms Of Suction Leaks

-The suction of the pool pump running can actually pull closed a small leak in a suction line.
-This creates the potentially confusing situation where the pool leaks when turned off but holds water levels when the pump is running.
-This should also result in problems priming the pool pump or air being pulled into the system where it is visible in the pump strainer.
+pool leaks when turned off but holds water levels when the pump is running.
+This should also result in problems priming the pool pump or air being pulled

 Burning Out Pump Motors

 A common symptom of suction line leaks in swimming pools is to experience an unusually high rate of failure for your pool pump.
-This is specifically true for pumps located above the level of the water in the pool where it will need to work harder to lift the water uphill.
+This is specifically true

 Potential Leak Locations

-Based upon the leak characteristics displayed by your swimming pool during the hydrostatic leak test, here is a list of the more likely areas of concern for your pool.
-This information is not sufficient for stand alone diagnosis of your swimming pool leak in most cases, but can very often lead to an efficient diagnosis and repair due to recurring instances of these common pool failures:
+Based upon the leak characteristics displayed by your swimming pool during the hydrostatic leak test, here is a list of the more likely areas of concern for

 (small leak of less than 1” / 2.5cm per day)